mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 Ok, now you know what was the code to create the graphic above.

-The dot filter supports as well the other command line applications from teh GraphViz toolbox.
+The dot filter supports as well the other command line applications from the GraphViz toolbox.
 To switch for instance from the `dot` command line application to the `neato` application give the chung argument `app=neato` and you can enter neato code in your code chunk here an example: